elixirland/xlp-book-club-API/README.md

 You may assume these issues are already implemented somehow, or are not required.

 ## How to get started
-Start your implementation of the exercise by generating a new Phoenix app with the `mix phx.new` command.
+Start your implementation of the project by generating a new Phoenix app with the `mix phx.new` command.
 See the [documentation](https://hexdocs.pm/phoenix/Mix.Tasks.Phx.New.html) of this command for more information.

-## Example solution
+## Example
-You can find the author's solution to this exercise in the exercise's GitHub repository, inside the `/solution` directory.
+You can find the author's example solution to this project in the project's GitHub repository, inside the `/example` directory.